-- 1 IMPORTANT: Always make sure that you are installing IIS on the system designated as the Pulse server.
-If you are setting up a new server, IIS must always be installed before the .NET Framework. - (I) IMPORTANT: Do not run IIS on a domain controller or a backup domain controller. - NOTE: IIS is a built-in component of the Windows OS.
-For Windows Server 2008, the OS lets you install IIS 7.0.
-You can only upgrade the IIS version if you upgrade the OS version. - 1.
+- (1) IMPORTANT: Always make sure that you are installing IIS on the system designated as the Pulse server.
+If you are setting up a new server, IIS must always be installed before the .NET Framework. - 1 IMPORTANT: Do not run IIS on a domain controller or a backup domain controller. - NOTE: IIS is a built-in component of the Windows OS.
+For Windows Server 2012, the OS lets you install IIS 8.0. - 1.
 Log in to the system that you selected to be the Pulse web server using one of these accounts: - Built-in Administrator Account for Windows Server This account has full administrative privileges and is included with the operating system by default.
 See the person who installed the server's operating system for the user name and password.

-■ A Local User Account with Administrative Privileges If available in your environment, you can use a local administrator account for the server.
+- A Local User Account with Administrative Privileges If available in your environment, you can use a local administrator account for the server.
 With a local account, the server checks its own files to authenticate the log in and determine if the user has the appropriate administrative rights to install software on the system.
-This is different from a network domain account.
+This is different from a network domain account. - 2.
+Determine if IIS is installed on the operating system.
+To do this, press the Windows key on your keyboard.